FAQs

 I have no way of knowing how 1.5 billion people understand a particular book, but I must assume that there exists a range of perceptions.

-From my review of the current literature of various groups which claim the religion called Islam, however, it was clear to me that a quantum leap from the Qur’an to a religion it does not consistently comport is required in most cases.
+From my review of the current literature of various groups which claim the religion called Islam, however, it was clear to me that a quantum leap from the Qur’an to a religion it does not consistently comport with is required in most cases.

 Given that the Qur’an challenges the reader to consider it with care — and given that nothing I had seen did that to my satisfaction on a purely Qur’anic basis — I undertook that work myself.